Daniel-Zemanate/FibonacciSerieJS/README.md

 # FibonacciSerieJS
-Having troubble with big numbers in JS.
+Having trouble with big numbers in JS.
 Solving by using strings and specific short sums